Ankle and subtalar arthritis

 What surgical options are available?

-If you have reduced ankle movements but your joint does not look too arthritic, keyhole (arthroscopic) or open surgery can be done to clean up your ankle joint.
+If you have reduced ankle movements but your joint does not look too arthritic, keyhole (arthroscopic) or open surgery can clean up your ankle joint.

-With advanced arthritis, your surgical options are either an ankle fusion (when the bones of your ankle are joined together) or an ankle replacement.
+With advanced arthritis, your surgical options are ankle fusion or replacement.

 Will the surgery hurt?